Darius is a former high school literary and feature writer with a BS degree in Information and Communications Technology.

 Most of them had Native American roots, along with French and Spanish origins.
-Below are more explanations behind each state, their names, and each state flag.
+Below are more explanations behind each state and their names.

 Is the study of the origin of words and the way in which their meanings have changed throughout history.